2DGD-F0TH/2DGD_F0TH/README.md

 License
 --------

-This project is meant to be a free source of knowledge for who wants to develop their first game (but also be a reference book you can come back to), currently this project is under the Creative Commons Attribution-NonCommercial License.
+This project is meant to be a free source of knowledge for who wants to develop their first game (but also be a reference book you can come back to), currently this project is under the Creative Commons Attribution-NonCommercial-ShareAlike License.

 ### Why this license?